bhatipradeep/Lecturizer/README.md

 ## Introduction:
-  A system designed to provide better lecture insights from recordings.
-This will be helpful to students and teachers.
+  A system designed to provide better lecture insights from video recordings.
+This will be helpful to students and teachers alike.

 ## Table of Contents:
 1) Technology Stack